 The technical and toxicity consideration for the treatment of oligometastases depends strongly on the site of metastases.
 The clinical relevance of aggressive treatment of oligometastases hinges on the natural history of the site of origin.
 The biological potential for sterilizing the metastases is a complex interaction between radiosensitivity, tumour burden, dose-limiting structures and biological dose.

-The Oligometastases Group brings together expertise across clinical sites to provide the best opinions for our patients.
+The Oligometastases team brings together expertise across clinical sites to provide the best treatment options for our patients.

 Patients can be referred by contacting the lead physician or the team coordinator.